allegro/bigflow/docs/deployment.md

                                'dags_bucket': 'europe-west1-654321-bucket'})
 ```

-Having that, you can run extremely concise `deploy` command, for example:
+Having that, you can run the extremely concise `deploy` command, for example:

 ```bash
 bigflow deploy-dags --config dev